Frequently Asked Questions

 Where is your office located?

 We are located in downtown Painesville, OH in the Lake County Administration Building at 105 Main Street.
-The GIS/Tax Map Office is in the lower level.
+The GIS Office is in Building B on the 3rd floor, Suite 303.
 We are open weekdays from 8:00am to 4:30pm.
-Please allow us to help you by calling 440 350-5982.

 Where can I get data?